d-ries/linux-essentials/09_usersandpermissions/01_course.md

 ?> <i class="fa-solid fa-circle-info"></i> Notice that the default value for the shell is `/bin/sh`.
 It is good practice to alter this to `/bin/bash` so that every new user gets the `bourne again shell` as default.

 #### /etc/skel
 By default homefolders are created as a subdirectory of the `/home` directory.
-These folders aren't created by scratch.
-It uses a template that is located in `/etc/skel`.
-This means that if we alter any contents in this `skel` folder, this wil actually be copied to any new users we create in the future:
+These folders aren't created from scratch.
+The contents of the folder `/etc/skel` are copied within each newly created homefolder.
+This means that if we alter any contents in this `skel` folder, this wil actually be copied to any new user that will be created in the future:

 ```bash
 student@linux-ess:~$ ls -a /etc/skel